evilmartians/fias/README.md

 The rake task accepts options through ENV vars:

 * `TABLES` to specify a comma-separated list of a tables to import/create.
 See `Fias::Import::Dbf::TABLES` for the list of key names.
-Use `houses` as an alias for HOUSE* tables.
+Use `houses` as an alias for HOUSE* tables and `nordocs` for NORDOC* tables.
 In most cases you'll need `address_objects` table only.
 * `PREFIX` for the database tables prefix ('fias_' by default).
 * `PATH` to specify DBF files location ('tmp/fias' by default).
 * `DATABASE_URL` to set database credentials (needed explicitly even project is on Rails).